cerebral/cerebral/docs/introduction/signals.md

 Any event in your application should trigger a signal.
 An event is everything from a button click to a url change.
 It can be a user interaction or some other internal event in the application.
 We are now going to define a signal that we will trigger manually.
 This signal should receive an id of a user, go grab that user and store it as the current user in your application.

 A signal is built up by something we call **sequences**.
 A sequence is basically just a list of **actions** to perform.
 An **action** is what makes things happen in Cerebral.
-It is just a function that has the ability access state and providers.
+It is just a function that has the ability to access state and providers.

 ```marksy
 <Info>